Updated May 2021

 VPN stands for Virtual Private Network, which allows you to funnel your internet connection through an encrypted tunnel.
 This makes you appear like you are accessing the internet from a different location and using a different IP address.

-It is 100 percent legal to use VPN in the United States, and most places in the world.
+It is 100 percent legal to use a VPN in the United States and most places in the world.
 However, activity that is illegal without VPN is still illegal with VPN.
 But that is your business.

 CyberGhost VPN Review

 It is easy and straightforward to use and offers coverage for all your devices for a good price.
 Its speeds are adequate, while its connection options and security features are top-rate.

 The VPN also offers a lot of additional features that make things like torrenting and TV streaming safer and more effective, a kill switch to protect your security, and split tunneling, so you can simultaneously access some websites through VPN while excluding others.